Minal06/Jr-Programmer-Project/README.md

 # **Jr-Programmer-Project**

 This was one of my last project during Unity Junior Programmer Pathway.
-It was divided on two different tasks.
+It was divided to two different tasks.

 ## Table of Contents
  * [First task](https://github.com/Minal06/Jr-Programmer-Project/blob/main/README.md#first-task)